-- (a) An Employee must give at least 10 weeks written notice of the intention to take parental leave, including the proposed start and end dates.
-At this time, the Employee must also provide a statutory declaration stating: - (i) that the Employee will become either the Primary Carer or non-Primary Carer of the Child, as appropriate; - (ii) the particulars of any parental leave taken or proposed to be taken or applied for by the Employee's Spouse; and

-- (iii) that for the period of parental leave the Employee will not engage in any conduct inconsistent with their contract of employment. - (b) At least four weeks before the intended commencement of parental leave, the Employee must confirm in writing the intended start and end dates of the parental leave, or advise the Employer of any changes to the notice provided in subclause 50.6(a) unless it is not practicable to do so. - (c) The Employer may require the Employee to provide evidence which would satisfy a reasonable person of: - (i) in the case of birth-related leave, the date of birth of the Child (including without limitation, a medical certificate or certificate from a registered midwife, stating the date of birth or expected date of birth); or - (ii) in the case of adoption-related leave, the commencement of the placement (or expected day of placement) of the Child and that the Child will be under 16 years of age as at the day of placement or expected day of placement. - (d) An Employee will not be in breach of this clause if failure to give the stipulated notice is occasioned by the birth of the Child or placement occurring earlier than the expected date or in other compelling circumstances.
+- (a) Subject to subclause 50.8(e) (Notice Flexible Parental Leave Unpaid), an Eligible Employee must give at least 10 weeks written notice of the intention to take parental leave (save that if parental leave is to be taken in seperate periods of concurrent leave under subclause 50.4(b) and the leave is not the first of those leave periods only notice of at least 4 weeks before starting concurrent leave is required), including the proposed start and end dates.
+At this time, the Employee must also provide a statutory declaration stating: - that the Employee will become either the Primary Carer or non-Primary Carer of the Child, as appropriate; - (ii) the particulars of any parental leave taken or proposed to be taken or applied for by the Employee's Spouse; and - (iii) that for the period of parental leave the Employee will not engage in any conduct inconsistent with their contract of employment. - (b) Subject to clause 50.8(e) (Notice Flexible Parental Leave), aAt least four weeks before the intended commencement of parental leave, the Employee must confirm in writing the intended start and end dates of the parental leave, or advise the Employer of any changes to the notice provided in subclause Error!
+Reference source not found. unless it is not practicable to do so.
+This does not apply to a notice for a period of concurrent leave period referred to in subclause 50.8(a) that already requires four (4) weeks' notice. - (c) The Employer may require the Employee to provide evidence which would satisfy a reasonable person of: - (i) in the case of birth-related leave, the date of birth of the Child (including without limitation, a medical certificate or certificate from a registered midwife, stating the date of birth or expected date of birth); or - (ii) in the case of adoption-related leave, the commencement of the placement (or expected day of placement) of the Child and that the Child will be under 16 years of age as at the day of placement or expected day of placement. - (d) An Employee will not be in breach of this clause if failure to give the stipulated notice is occasioned by the birth of the Child or placement occurring earlier than the expected date or in other compelling circumstances.
 In these circumstances the notice and evidence requirements of this clause should be provided as soon as reasonably practicable.